Hanneke Vrome: Final voyage and sinking

 Hanneke Vrome was part of a four ship convoy which sailed in the winter of 1468 from Lübeck to Stockholm, with two of the ships continuing on to Hanseatic city of Tallinn, then known as Reval.
 The ship had 180 passengers, including members of the Zirkelgesellschaft, a fraternity of long-distance merchants.
 The ship also carried the wife and son of Laurens Axelsson (Tott), fiefholder of the Raseborg Castle.
 The vessel was heavily armed due to an ongoing war between Sweden and Denmark and had ca. 40 sailors and soldiers manning her.

-When the ships had almost reached their destination, a strong gale rose which forced them to turn around and head back towards the Finnish coast.
+When the ships had almost reached their destination, a strong gale rose which forced them to turn north towards the Finnish coast.
 On the evening of 20 November the Hanneke Vrome capsized taking all of her passengers and crew with her.
 The sinking was witnessed by people on the smaller escort ship sailing by her side, but nothing could be done due to darkness and rough weather.
 According to eyewitnesses the ship sank in the blink of an eye.
 The escorting vessel later made it to Reval with the news of the sinking.